 Recording any of these events using video recorders, cameras, camera devices, digital recorders in any form including cell phones or any type of mobile device, is not allowed without the express written consent of all persons involved and KCU's administration.
 Posting of any material for "personal use" to any website also requires written consent in advance.
-A request form is available from the Office of Assessment and should be completed with signatures prior to any activity.
-The signed form should be returned to the Office of Assessment.
+A request form is available from the Office of Testing Services and should be completed with signatures prior to any activity.
+The signed form should be returned to Testing Services.